 What is the median home price in Redding, CA in 2026?

-As of March 2026, the median home price in Redding is approximately $425,000.
-This represents a 7.1% year-over-year increase from March 2025, when the median was around $396,750 — the strongest YoY appreciation Redding has seen in years.
+As of May 2026, the median home price in Redding is approximately $400,000.
 Prices vary significantly by area — Palo Cedro and Tierra Oaks trend higher, while Anderson and Shasta Lake offer more affordable options.

 Is Redding a buyer's market or seller's market in 2026?